microsoft/moaw/workshops/serverless-overview/workshop.md

 published: true
 type: workshop
 title: Serverless Workshop
-short_title: Short title for header
+short_title: Serverless Overview
-description: This workshop will cover multiple serverless services that you will use to build a complete scenario.
+description: This workshop will cover multiple serverless services that you will use to build a complete real world scenario.
 level: beginner                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed
   - Damien Aicheh